databrickslabs/delta-oms/docs/content/faq/execution.md

 ```
 Once these are added , the operational metrics from tables under these wildcard location
 can be captured and processed using the regular OMS jobs.

-**Q. (Advanced) Is there an option to add all Delta tables under a path using wildcard expressions to be tracked by DeltaOMS ?**

-You could use a special wildcard expression [`PATH/**`] to the `sourceconfig` table and add all Delta tables under a path for DeltaOMS tracking.

-An example syntax to add such a path is :

-`INSERT INTO <omsDBName>.sourceconfig VALUES('dbfs:/user/warehouse/**',false, Map('wildCardLevel','0'))`

-DeltaOMS will discover all delta tables under the path `'dbfs:/user/warehouse/` and add it to the internal `pathconfig` table for tracking.